allanlasser/writenow/readme.md

 ## Specification

-A **list** is a collection of members and a collection of prompts.
+A **group** is a collection of members and a collection of prompts.
-Every list has a corresponding email address.
+Every group has a corresponding email address.
-Writers can subscribe to lists by entering their email and a screen name.
+Writers can join groups by entering their email and a screen name.
 The screen name is used when identifying authorship of individual responses.

-A **prompt** is created by sending an email to the list's email address.
+A **prompt** is created by sending an email to the group's email address.
-If the sender is a member on the list, then the prompt is sent out to all members of the list.
+If the sender is a member of the group, then the prompt is sent out to all members of the group.
 Every prompt has a corresponding email address.

 A **response** is created by sending an email to the prompt's email address.
-If the sender is a member of the list, then their response is recorded.
+If the sender is a member of the group, then their response is recorded.
 The body of the email is used to create the response.

 ## Structure